BurmarkElectrical/knx-scene-sync/README.md

 to the desired state first, then use **KNX Learn Scene** instead - that keeps both the KNX devices and HA entities in sync.

-## Group address type

-Each tracker's control group address can be either:

-- **DPT 18.001 (recall + learn)** - the default.
-Supports everything
-  above, including the KNX Learn Scene button and KNX-side learning.
-- **DPT 17.001 (recall only)** - a plain 1-byte scene number with no
-  control bit, so there's no way to signal "store" on the wire.
-The KNX Learn Scene button isn't shown for these trackers, since there's no valid telegram it could send.
-Recall (from HA or from KNX), the state switch's live feedback, and the Snapshot Entities button all work exactly the same either way - only KNX-triggered learning is unavailable.
-A recall seen on the bus for a DPT 17.001 tracker is still logged to the Logbook, without triggering a snapshot.

 ## Comparison behavior

 - Entities with no snapshot value, or `unknown`/`unavailable`, are ignored.
 All-ignored means **`off`**, not unknown.